ZephyrLabs/zephyrlabs.github.io/articles/2/index.md

 # The curse of the SoCs,
-## the indepth analysis on various ARM SoC's and theire performance dependant on cache..
+## the indepth analysis on various ARM SoC's and their performance dependant on cache..

 as contd. from my last article,
 I wanted to explore more about why the A311D and the RK3399 underperformed in my prime_bench tests, even thought they were on-paper